 The Commission has also consistently conditioned projects in the Venice Canals area to protect the community character.
 The area is comprised of both old and new one, two and three-story single family residences and a few remaining duplexes.
 The majority of the structures in the area do not exceed thirty feet in height.
 In order to protect the existing scale and character of the neighborhood, and in order to protect the visual corridor along the canal's public walkways, the Commission has consistently limited new development in the canal area to a height of thirty feet, which is consistent with the general height of the area.

 The Commission has, however, allowed portions of some structures to exceed the thirty-foot height limit by up to ten feet if the scenic and visual qualities of the area are not negatively impacted.

-In this case, the proposed project has a roof height of thirty feet measured from the elevation of the centerline of the canal walkway (Exhibit #4).
-The only portion of the proposed project that exceeds the thirty-foot height limit is a chimney.
-The Commission has allowed portions of some structures to exceed the thirty-foot height limit by up to ten feet if the scenic and visual qualities of the area are not negatively impacted.
 The portions of structures that have previously been allowed to exceed the height limit include parapet walls and railings around roof decks, small roof access structures and elevator housings, chimneys, air conditioning equipment and skylights.
 No living area or storage space is permitted above the thirty-foot height limit.